 Expense allowances include "essential user" car lump sum allowance and benefit in kind includes the money value of benefits received otherwise than in cash e.g. private use of a Force asset.
 Other payments include those allowances only relevant to Police Officers such as rent allowance and compensatory grant.
-During the year no amounts where paid in respect of compensation for loss of employment.
-Equivalent disclosure is provided for the previous year 2017/18.
+During the year no amounts were paid in respect of compensation for loss of employment.
+Equivalent disclosure is provided for the previous year 2018/19.

-Relevant Senior Police Officers and Senior Police Staff Remuneration
+Relevant Senior Officers and Staff Remuneration

-Relevant Senior Police Officers and Police Staff Remuneration for the year ended 31st March 2019
+Relevant Senior Police Officers and Police Staff Remuneration for the year ended 31st March 2020.